advocations/skype/Skype/ucap/Trusted_Application_API/Application_Permissions.md

-# Application Permissions
+# Application permissions

-Provides a reference of permissions or roles that can be granted to application to access specific set of capabilities.
+This article is a reference of permissions or roles that can be granted to application to access specific set of capabilities.

 Application Permissions or Roles limit the access of your application to Skype for Business Online to a specific set of capabilities.
 To configure your app for Skype for Business Online, you first need to specify which permissions your app requires.
 You specify these permissions in [Azure Active Directory registration](./RegistrationInAzureActiveDirectory.md) for your app using the [Azure management portal](http://manage.windowsazure.com) for **Microsoft Azure Active Directory** (Azure AD).
 Select the application permissions type, as these are directly assigned to the application.